A simple construction of Grassmannian polylogarithms: Introduction and main definitions

 1. If $X= V_n$ is an $n$-dimensional complex vector space and $G= GL_n(\C)$ we have configurations of vectors in $V_n$.
 Configurations of vectors in isomorphic vector spaces are canonically identified.
 Such a configuration is {\it generic} if any $k\leq n$ vectors are linearly independent.

-Denote by $G_{n}$ the moduli space of generic configurations of $2n$ vectors in an $n$-dimensional vector space.
-Its complex points are identified with the points of the open part of the Grassmannian of $n$-dimensional subspaces in the coordinate space $\C^{2n}$ parametrising the subspaces which are in generic position to the coordinate planes.
-Namely, such a subspace $H \subset \C^{2n}$ provides a configuration of $2n$ vectors in $H^*$ given by the restriction of the coordinate functions.
+Denote by $G_{n}$ the moduli space of generic configurations of $2n$ vectors in an $n$-dimensional vector space, with respect to the group $GL_n$.
+Its complex points are identified with the points of the open part of the Grassmannian $G^n_n(\C)$ of $n$-dimensional subspaces in the coordinate space $\C^{2n}$ parametrising the subspaces which are in generic position to the coordinate hyperplanes.
+Namely, such a subspace $H \subset \C^{2n}$ provides a configuration of $2n$ vectors in the dual space $H^*$ given by the restriction of the coordinate functions.
 2mm

-2. If $X= \C\PP^{n-1} $ and $G= PGL_n(\C)$ we have configurations of points in $\C\PP^{n-1}$.
+2. If $X= \C\PP^{n-1}$, $n>1$, and $G= PGL_n(\C)$ we have configurations of points in $\C\PP^{n-1}$.
 Such a configuration is {\it generic} if any $k \leq n$ of the points generate a $(k-1)$-plane in $\C\PP^{n-1} $.

 Denote by $P G_{n}$ the moduli space of generic configurations of $2n$ points in $\PP^{n-1}$.
-Its complex points are identified with the orbits of the torus $({\C}^*)^{2n}$ on the Grassmannian $G^n_n(\C)$.
+Its complex points are identified with the orbits of the torus $({\C}^*)^{2n}$ acting on the Grassmannian $G^n_n(\C)$.
 Namely, an $n$-dimensional subspace $H \subset \C^{2n}$ provides a configuration of $2n$ hyperplanes in the projectivisation of $H$ given by intersection with the coordinate hyperplanes.
 By the projective duality this is the same as a generic configuration of $2n$ points in $\C\PP^{n-1}$.

 \paragraph{Construction of the Grassmannian polylogarithms.} The Grassmannian $n$-logarithm is a multivalued analytic function $L_n^G$ on $P G_{n}(\C)$, which we define as the integral of an explicit closed $1$-form $\Omega$ on $PG_n(\C)$.
 The $1$-form $\Omega$ is defined by using the Aomoto $(n-1)$-logarithms \cite{A}, whose definition we recall now.